What is in Utero Ultrasound?

 When is it performed?

-An ultrasound can be performed at any time during pregnancy.
-Many times, a woman will have a transvaginal ultrasound to confirm the pregnancy and the presence of a fetal heartbeat at the beginning of the pregnancy.
-Usually, a woman will then have a Level 2 ultrasound done between 18 and 22 weeks, which looks at the anatomy of the fetus in detail.
-Some women may have additional ultrasounds later in the pregnancy to follow the growth or position of the baby if they are deemed necessary.
+An ultrasound can be performed at any time during the pregnancy.
+Many times, a woman will have a transvaginal ultrasound to confirm the pregnancy and the presence of a fetal heartbeat in the beginning of the pregnancy.
+Usually a woman will then have a Level 2 ultrasound done between 18 and 22 weeks, which looks at the anatomy of the fetus in detail.
+Some women may have additional ultrasounds later in the pregnancy to follow the growth or position of the baby, if they are deemed necessary.
 Your OB/GYN might suggest additional ultrasounds during this time if you:

 Reviewed by Dr. Jen Lincoln, November 2018